WriteSomeStuff/Push_swap/README.md

 # Push_swap - @Codam
-Implementation of a sorting algorithm to sort a doubly linked list with positive and negative input.
+Implementation of a sorting algorithm to sort a doubly linked list with positive and negative numbers as input.

 ## How does it work?